bytecodealliance/component-docs/component-model/src/composing-and-distributing/composing.md

 and providing  machine-readable interfaces in [WIT](../design/wit.md) with a standardised Application Binary Interface (ABI).
-In the same way that, for example, a Rust package (crate) can be compiled together with other Rust code to create a higher-level library or an application, a WebAssembly component can be linked with other components.
+In the same way that, for example, a Rust package (crate) can be compiled together with other Rust code to create a higher-level library or an application, a WebAssembly component can be composed with other components.

 > Component model interoperation is more convenient and expressive than language-specific foreign function interfaces (FFIs).
 > A typical C FFI involves language-specific types, so it is not possible to link between arbitrary languages